pandoc-ext/diagram/README.md

 This Lua filter is used to create figures from code blocks: images are generated from the code with the help of external programs.
-Currently PlantUML, Graphviz, Ti*k*Z and Python can be processed.
+The filter processes diagram code for Asymptote, Graphviz, PlantUML, and Ti*k*Z.

 Usage